lexiforest/curl-impersonate/INSTALL.md

 mkdir build && cd build
 ../configure
 # Build and install
-make chrome-build
+make build
-sudo make chrome-install
+sudo make install
 # You may need to update the linker's cache to find libcurl-impersonate
 sudo ldconfig
 # Optionally remove all the build files